 - Deciding whether to vaccinate FA’ers

-- Deciding what should be included in the FA aid box (linked to the needs assessment)
+- Deciding what to include in the FA aid box (linked to the needs assessment)

-- Assess whether a special arrangement or an emergency response may be required/recommended (e.g. for de-fibrillation, emergency response or rescue services).
+- It may require an assessment of whether a special arrangement or an emergency response/recommended (e.g. for de-fibrillation, emergency response or rescue services).

-Occupational health services can also be your emergency response team, offer treatment and primary care services and vaccination services.
+Occupational health services can be your emergency response team, offering treatment and primary care and vaccination services.
 They can supervise and provide annual refresher courses with support for first aiders after serious incidents.